Calling all fans of unmissable TV and questionable European pop: it’s Eurovision Song Contest time again!

-Where is the 2020 Eurovision Song Contest taking place?
+Where was the 2020 Eurovision Song Contest taking place?

 This will be the fifth time Holland has hosted the competition, the last time coming back in 1980 when 1978 and 1979 winners Israel declined to hold the event for a second consecutive year.

-Who are the acts performing at Eurovision 2020?
+Who were the acts performing at Eurovision 2020?

-We have no details yet on which acts will be sent to the 2020 contest.
-Most countries decide on their performers using national selection competitions.
+Most countries decided on their performers using national selection competitions.
 Click here for more information on how different nation's choose their entrants.

-The "Big Five" – the UK, Germany, France, Italy and Spain – are all expected to send acts and all have guaranteed spots in the final, thanks to the large financial contributions they make to the European Broadcasting Union.
-As the host country, The Netherlands will also have a free pass to the final.
+The "Big Five" – the UK, Germany, France, Italy and Spain – were all expected to send acts and all havd guaranteed spots in the final, thanks to the large financial contributions they make to the European Broadcasting Union.
+As the host country, The Netherlands was also given a free pass to the final.

 Who won the 2019 Eurovision Song Contest?